HowlandH/RAD-Gait-Analysis/README.md

 Feedback gathered from three evaluators:

-**Jackson — Peer / Cross-Country Runner:** Validated the core concept.
+**Jackson — Peer / Athlete :** Validated the core concept.
 Suggested adding padding to the enclosure and rounding the corners for comfort.
 Conditionally willing to use and recommend the device once accuracy is demonstrated.

 **Trey — Software Engineer:** Called it an impressive first prototype.
 Approved of the real-time plus historical data display approach.
 Raised questions about data privacy and storage that were addressed: all data is stored locally on the user's iPhone with no cloud connection or external transmission.